 New ESA project: remote monitoring of maize crop

 Today we started a new ESA project entitled “EO-based enhancement of maize production for the needs of agri-food and renewable energy industries”.
-We will use satellite and weather data as well as functions of our FertiSat service to assess the condition of maize crop in Poland (already over 1.2 million ha), forecast harvest time, and to estimate the size and quality of corn production.
+We will use satellite and weather data as well as functions of our FertiSat service to assess the condition of maize crop in Poland (already approx. 1.8 million ha), forecast harvest time, and to estimate the size and quality of corn production.
 Such information is of interest to maize growers, managers in food and feed industry, and to operators of agricultural biogas plants.
 During the current season and the next season the service will be developed and tested before incorporation as a new module into the FertiSat service.

 FertiSat service promotion for customers of Chemirol